Summer Meetings in Vancouver - Know Before You Go!

 - Don’t forget that most US and international cell phone and data plans don’t automatically cover Canada.
-To avoid roaming charges, purchase a Canadian data roaming and calling plan from your provider, or plan on switching to wifi only and connecting with your friends and colleagues via email, What’s App or Facebook.
+To avoid roaming charges, purchase a Canadian data roaming and calling plan from your provider, or plan on switching to Wi-Fi only.
+Did you know that Vancouver has one of the biggest free Wi-Fi networks in North America?

 - Looking for more helpful tips?
 Visit our website here.

 Vancouver’s summer months of June, July and August are the city’s hottest, but they’re still very mild compared to many other destinations.
-In June, you can expect a mix of lovely blue skies and rain, but June and July are usually fairly sunny.
-Temperatures hover between 19˚C – 23˚C (66˚F – 73˚F) during the day, dipping by about 5˚C (10˚F) overnight, and even further up on the mountains or out on the water.
+In June, you can expect a mix of lovely blue skies and rain, but July and August are usually fairly sunny.
+Temperatures hover between 19˚C – 23˚C (66˚F – 73˚F) during the day, dipping by about 5˚C (10˚F) overnight.
 Check Vancouver’s current and historical weather conditions online here.

-Because Vancouver’s climate is quite mild even in the middle of the summer, it’s best to dress in light layers, so you can easily adjust.
+Because Vancouver’s climate is quite mild even in the middle of the summer, it’s best to dress in light layers.
 Make sure to pack your sunglasses and sunscreen, as well as an umbrella to deal with any summer showers.
 At night, remember to bring a light sweater with you as it can still feel quite cool down by the water.
 And you’ll want to bring some good walking shoes – Vancouver is a great place to explore on foot!

 - Once you’re downtown, walking is often the best option in our compact, very walkable city, especially during the summer.
 Most hotels are within a 10-minute stroll of the Vancouver Convention Centre, and you can easily walk to many downtown attractions including those in Gastown, Stanley Park and Robson Street.
 Just ask your concierge for a map.

 Your delegate badge comes with perks!
 When you’re out exploring the city, shopping and dining, remember to bring it with you to enjoy exclusive discounts and offers.
-You’ll save on admission to some of our top attractions, enjoy special offers at some of our favourite restaurants, as well as savings at spas, boutiques and on tours.
 See a list of offers here.

-- Even if you’re not a baseball fan, an afternoon spent at our old-fashioned ballpark, Nat Bailey Stadium, cheering on the city’s “Single A” team, the Vancouver Canadians, is a treat (season runs Jun 15 – Sep 3).
-Vancouver’s Canadian Football League team, the BC Lions, also kick off their season at the beginning of June and running through to November 4, playing at downtown’s BC Place Stadium - also home to the Vancouver Whitecaps MLS soccer team playing through the summer (March 5 – October 22).
+- Even if you’re not a baseball fan, an afternoon spent at our old-fashioned ballpark, Nat Bailey Stadium, cheering on the city’s “Single A” team, the Vancouver Canadians, is a treat (season runs Jun 14 – Sep 2, 2019).
+Vancouver’s Canadian Football League team, the BC Lions, also kick off their season (Jun 15 - Nov 2, 2019), playing at downtown’s BC Place Stadium - also home to the Vancouver Whitecaps MLS soccer team playing through the summer (Mar 2 – Oct 6, 2019).
 If you’re not able to score tickets, the next best thing is to catch a Whitecaps or Lions game on the big screen, surrounded by local diehard fans.
-Try the Shark Club, The Charles Bar or The Blackbird.
+Try The Sports Bar LIVE! at Rogers Arena, or The Blackbird.

 - Even with a couple of hours of free time during your stay, you’ll have plenty of time to get an authentic Vancouver experience.
-Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island.
-The spot is famous for its public market, but you’ll also find plenty of tempting cafes, artisan studios and other souvenir-worthy diversions.
-It’s the ideal time of year to stroll Stanley Park, but if you’re pressed for time, make sure that you at least take a drive around the perimeter or board a hop-on, hop-off bus to catch a glimpse of this huge, green space right downtown.
+Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island, stroll around Stanley Park, or hop on board a hop-on, hop-off bus.

 - While many of Vancouver’s top attractions can be visited at any time of the year, there are certain sightseeing highlights that you can only catch during the summer.
-Grouse Mountain’s famous orphaned grizzly bears, Grinder and Coola, can be spied playing, swimming and relaxing in their habitat at this time of year, or a book a “Breakfast with the Bears” experience to learn about them from the mountain’s conservation officers.
-This is also the prime time for whale watching – companies such as Steveston Seabreeze Adventures and Vancouver Whale Watch can pick you up at your hotel before taking you out on the ocean to catch a glimpse of these magnificent creatures in their natural habitat.
+Grouse Mountain’s famous orphaned grizzly bears, Grinder and Coola, can be spied playing, swimming and relaxing in their habitat at this time of year.
+This is also the prime time for whale watching – companies such as Steveston Seabreeze Adventures and Vancouver Whale Watch can pick you up at your hotel before taking you out on the ocean.
 If you’re keen on some seafaring thrills but short on time, a Sea Vancouver adventure will take you cruising around the harbour in a Zodiac in just 90 minutes.

 - Organized sightseeing tours can be a great way to take in as much as possible in a limited amount of time.
-Hop-on, hop-off tours such the one offered by Westcoast Sightseeing have stops at most of the city’s top attractions, and you get some entertaining commentary on your way.
+Hop-on, hop-off tours such the one offered by Westcoast Sightseeing have stops at most of the city’s top attractions.
 But with the lovely summer weather, perhaps you want to explore by foot or cycle instead.
-Cycle City and Vancouver Bike Tours offer a range of sightseeing options from general overviews of Stanley Park, around False Creek and Granville Island, through to a beer tasting tour.
-And there are lots of walking tours on offer, from exploring the city’s skyline with the Architectural Institute of BC, through to brushing up on your camera skills as you tour our neighbourhoods with Vancouver Photowalks, and discovering the city’s past with Forbidden Vancouver.
+Cycle City and Vancouver Bike Tours offer a range of sightseeing options via bike.
+And there are lots of walking tours on offer, from exploring the city with The Tour Guys, through to brushing up on your camera skills with Vancouver Photowalks, and discovering the city’s past with Forbidden Vancouver.

 - Exploring Vancouver’s diverse neighbourhoods is a great way to spend the afternoon, hanging out with the locals.
 Grab a coffee and wander downtown areas such as hip Yaletown, the beach-side West End, or historic Gastown.
 If you’ve got some extra time to head further afield, check out our neighbourhood guide for other suggestions.

 - Vancouver makes a great starting point for exploring British Columbia, so you might want to extend your stay by a couple of days to see more of our province.
-Head north on Landsea Tours’ Sea to Sky day trip to experience the waterfront village of Horseshoe Bay, the historic Britannia Mine Museum and the new Sea to Sky Gondola.
+Head north on Landsea Tours’ Sea to Sky day trip to experience the waterfront village of Horseshoe Bay, the historic Britannia Mine Museum and the Sea to Sky Gondola.
 A little further along the highway is the world-class ski resort of Whistler, just two hours from downtown Vancouver.
-Although known for its winter activities, Whistler is a true four-season destination, with lakes, trails, mountain biking and golf courses waiting for the summer visitor, not to mention the charming, walkable village.
+Whistler is a true four-season destination, with lakes, trails, mountain biking and golf courses waiting for the summer visitor, not to mention the charming, walkable village.
 The province’s capital city, Victoria makes an excellent day trip at this time of year, especially if accessed via a scenic 35-minute float plane ride.
-For a unique way to make the trip, consider Prince of Whales’ “Ultimate Day Tour” which combines a whale watching excursion over to Victoria, time to explore, and then a bus/ferry transfer back to Vancouver at the end of the day.
+For a unique way to make the trip, consider Prince of Whales’ “Ultimate Day Tour” which combines a whale watching excursion over to Victoria, time to explore Butchart Gardens, and then a sunset cruise back to Vancouver at the end of the day.

 - Looking for more ideas?
 Visit our Itineraries page for a suggested two-day schedule for getting the most out of Vancouver during your stay.

-- Black + Blue: Hard to beat the chic rooftop terrace of this high-end, modern steakhouse.
+- The Roof: Hard to beat this chic rooftop terrace at a high-end, modern steakhouse.